Relief for Amorim as Man United grabs stoppage-time winner with Fernandes penalty

 Amorim experienced another roller-coaster of emotions, days after falling under massive pressure following United's embarrassing English League Cup exit at the hands of fourth-tier Grimsby Town in midweek.

 After that game, he criticized his players and suggested discussions would be held next week about his position.
-If those negotiations take place, Amorim goes into them in a slightly stronger position, even if major doubts remain over his ability to get United — one of the world’s biggest clubs — back to its previous heights.
+If those negotiations take place, Amorim goes into them in a slightly stronger position, despite major doubts remaining over his ability to get United — one of the world’s biggest clubs — back to its previous heights.

 “I am always talking with the board and I understand the context, the feeling and everything,” Amorim said, before adding about his emotional state: “I understand I say some things and I will say them again when we have these kind of moments.”